 During these playing years, the skills that we’d like our players to focus on and aim to have acquired by the end of that period are:

-To obtain complete sessions from start-to-end and to gain some confidence to start coaching straight away, click on ‘Model Training Sessions’ in the appropriate age group.
-In these there are enough structured sessions and drills to last months plus the basics on how to structure training and how to coach.
+These links enable new coaches to gain some confidence to start coaching straight away and all coaches to quickly and simply plan complete and structured training sessions.
+There are enough sessions and drills to last months plus the basics on how to structure training and how to coach.

-Program Leader Session Guide and the Player Activity Guide
+Program Leader Session Guide and Player Activity Guide (ALDI MiniRoos)

 You can also find all the playing rules HERE.